QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 For example, it evaluates integrals by Monte Carlo and approximates functions using linear interpolation.

-Here's that Bellman operator code again, which needs to be executed because we'll use it in some tests below
+Here's that Bellman operator code again, which needs to be executed because we'll use it in some tests below.

 .. literalinclude:: /_static/lecture_specific/optgrowth/bellman_operator.py
     :class: collapse